elgatosf/streamdeck-javascript-sdk/css/README.md

 ![Unwrapped Details](<./docs/image (91).png>)

-You most likely want to show the user some information about your plugin (or its usage).
-Allowing the `details` element to flow across the full width of PI's view pane will give you some more space to present your information.
+You most likely want to show the user information about your plugin (or its usage).
+Allowing the `details` element to flow across the full width of PI's view pane will give you more space to present your information.

 ### Message